Wandalen/wTools/module/core/former/plan.md

 (Content remains the same as before, new issues identified in increments will be added here)
 *   **Core Fix (Increment 8):** The `has_debug` flag (and `ItemAttributes` generally) was not being correctly determined and propagated from the main derive macro entry point (`derive_former.rs`) to `former_for_enum` and `former_for_struct`.
 This was fixed by parsing `ItemAttributes` once in `derive_former.rs` and passing the attributes and the derived `has_debug` boolean down.
 *   **Standalone Constructor Naming (Increment 8):** Handlers like `tuple_zero_fields_handler.rs` were generating standalone constructors with names that could clash if multiple enums were in the same file.
 Fixed by prefixing with enum name (e.g., `zero_tuple_variant`).
+*   **PhantomData Issue (Increment 10.A):** `former::Former` derive attempts to create formers for `PhantomData` variants/fields, causing compilation errors.
+Fixed by modifying `tuple_single_field_subform.rs` to generate a direct/scalar-like constructor for variants whose single field is `PhantomData`.